 1. This section applies to all practitioners who provide telehealth services to patients located in this state, regardless of the location of the practitioner.
-A practitioner physically located outside this state who provides telehealth services to a patient in this state is subject to the same professional practice standards, limitations on prescribing, and limitations on scope of practice as a practitioner physically located in this state who holds a substantially similar license in this state.
-If a state limits the prescription of opioids, then the limit is equally applicable to practitioners providing care to patients located in the state, regardless of where the practitioners are located.
+A practitioner physically located outside this state who provides telehealth services to a patient in this state is subject to the same professional practice standard, limitations on prescribing, and limitations on scope of practice as a practitioner physically located in this state who holds a substantially similar license in this state.
+If a professional board adopts a rule limiting the prescription of opioids as permitted by subsection (c), then those limits are equally applicable to practitioners providing care to patients located in the state, regardless of where the practitioners are located.